AlibabaResearch/DAMO-ConvAI/bird/README.md

 ```
 @misc{li2023llm,
   title={Can LLM Already Serve as A Database Interface?
 A BIg Bench for Large-Scale Database Grounded Text-to-SQLs},
-  author={Jinyang Li and Binyuan Hui and Ge Qu and Binhua Li and Jiaxi Yang and Bowen Li and Bailin Wang and Bowen Qin and Rongyu Cao and Ruiying Geng and Nan Huo and Chenhao Ma and Kevin C. C. Chang and Fei Huang and Reynold Cheng and Yongbin Li},
+  author={Jinyang Li and Binyuan Hui and Ge Qu and Binhua Li and Jiaxi Yang and Bowen Li and Bailin Wang and Bowen Qin and Ruiying Geng and Nan Huo and Xuanhe Zhou and Chenhao Ma and Guoliang Li and Kevin C. C. Chang and Fei Huang and Reynold Cheng and Yongbin Li},
   year={2023},
   eprint={2305.03111},
   archivePrefix={arXiv},